Thalia: A Global, Multi-Modal Dataset for Volcanic Activity Monitoring: Dataset Construction

-In this work we introduce \textit{Hephaestus Minicubes}, a collection of 38 datacubes covering 44 of the most active volcanoes globally from 2014 to 2021, with a significantly enhanced spatial resolution of approximately \(100\,\text{m} \times 100\,\text{m}\) per pixel, containing a total of 19,942 annotated samples.
-Each datacube integrates InSAR products, topographic information, atmospheric variables that are known to introduce delays to SAR signals, combined under a diverse collection of expert annotations.
+In this work we introduce \textit{Thalia}, a collection of 38 datacubes covering 44 of the most active volcanoes globally from 2014 to 2021, with a significantly enhanced spatial resolution of approximately \(100\,\text{m} \times 100\,\text{m}\) per pixel, containing a total of 19,942 annotated samples across all datacubes.
+The 38 datacubes are derived from COMET-LiCSAR processing frames \citep{lazecky2020licsar}, each covering a fixed geographic region that includes one or more target volcanoes.
+Frame extents vary in size and may overlap at certain volcanic regions, collectively spanning all 44 sites.
+Each datacube \citep{mahecha2020earth} is a structured, multi-dimensional array that co-registers multiple data sources - InSAR products, topographic data, and atmospheric variables - over a fixed geographic region and across time.
+Unlike storing each modality as independent files, this format preserves spatial and temporal alignment across sources, enabling direct multi-modal and multi-temporal analysis without additional preprocessing.
 The datacubes are stored in a compressed \texttt{Zarr} format \citep{miles2020zarr}, as structured multi-dimensional arrays optimized for efficient spatiotemporal analysis, with the full dataset totaling 1.7 TB.
+In the following paragraphs, we describe each component of the \textit{Thalia} dataset, along with important design choices made during its development.

-In the following paragraphs, we provide a detailed description of each component of the \textit{Hephaestus Minicubes} dataset, along with important design choices made during its development.
+\textbf{Dataset Intent.} \textit{Thalia} is designed to support the development of deep learning-based approaches for volcanic activity monitoring, with a focus on identifying characteristic deformation patterns rather than precise displacement quantification.
+The dataset is built around the wrapped InSAR phase difference, the primary product used by experts for visual interpretation of volcanic deformation.
+While software exists to unwrap the signal and recover deformation in physical units, this process introduces its own complexities and biases \citep{chen2002phase}. \textit{Thalia} therefore follows expert practice, providing wrapped interferograms alongside rich annotations that reflect how domain experts identify and characterize deformation patterns.

-\paragraph{InSAR Products.} The InSAR component lies at the core of the dataset, including: a) the wrapped \textit{phase difference}, which captures surface displacement between SAR acquisitions, and b) the \textit{coherence}, which measures the quality of the interferometric signal.
-These products are acquired by the COMET-LiCSAR system, which processes Copernicus Sentinel-1 imagery for global volcano surveillance, in a resolution of approximately \(100\,\text{m} \times 100\,\text{m}\) per pixel.
+\textbf{InSAR Products.} The InSAR component lies at the core of \textit{Thalia}, including: a) the wrapped \textit{phase difference}, which captures surface displacement between SAR acquisitions, and b) the \textit{coherence}, which measures the quality of the interferometric signal.
+These products are acquired by the COMET-LiCSAR system, which processes Sentinel-1 imagery for global volcano surveillance, in a resolution of approximately \(100\,\text{m} \times 100\,\text{m}\) per pixel.
 For more information on the InSAR generation and processing pipeline, readers are referred to \citep{lazecky2020licsar}.